apotap2/action_switcher/README.md

 # Usage

-So the "switcher" is basically ts-friendly reduce "function", which also has "combineReducers" functionality.
+So the "switcher" is basically typescript-friendly reduce "function", which also has "combineReducers" functionality.

 Pretty small library, you can use when:
 * you want to have "unnamed" actions (action types will be just "1", "2" etc)